 Conservative therapy (including physical therapy, pharmacotherapy (e.g., non-steroidal anti-inflammatory drugs (NSAIDs), acetaminophen (up to 1 g 4 times/day) and/or topical capsaicin cream)) has been attempted in each joint to be treated with viscosupplements and has not resulted in functional improvement after at least 3 months or the member is unable to tolerate conservative therapy because of adverse side effects; and

-The member has documented symptomatic osteoarthritis of the knee according to American College of Rheumatology (ACR) clinical and laboratory criteria, which requires knee pain and at least 5 of the following:
+The clinical diagnosis is supported by radiologic evidence of osteoarthritis of the knee such as joint space narrowing, subchondral sclerosis, osteophytes and sub-chondral cysts, or, if radiographs are not available, the member has documented symptomatic osteoarthritis of the knee according to American College of Rheumatology (ACR) clinical and laboratory criteria, which requires knee pain and at least 5 of the following:

 Crepitus (noisy, grating sound) on active motion